BioMedIA/dHCP-release-notes/download.md

 you will need to register by following [this link](https://data.developingconnectome.org/app/template/Login.vm).
-On the dHCP data login page, select ‘Register’ and fill out the mandatory fields.
+On the dHCP data login page, select ‘Register’ and fill out the mandatory fields including **Lab/Department, Institute Full Name, Country and your institutional email address**.
 You will receive a verification email.
 After you verify your email address, you will be able to login to sign an agreement and access the public face of the dHCP database (db).
 This includes browsing (although not downloading) available Projects (data sets).